 Nearly all are grown for the foliage rather than the flowers.
 With origins in New Zealand, Australia, North America as well as in Asia, it is only those from the later group the have prominent flowers.

 Used as ornamental grass, they are also important in revegetation and land reclamation.

-With over 20 species from Australia and many more from other countries Carex is a wide genus of plants, many that are garden worthy.
+With over 20 species from Australia and many more from other countries this is a wide genus of plants, many that are garden worthy.

 Characterised by strong fibrous root systems they are useful as storm water biofilters.
-Care appressa is widely used for this purpose.
+Carex appressa is widely used for this purpose.